 Fekten had them clean up the equipment, then move from the open white flats to the building with the simulation room.

 Inside, humanoid mannequins with “battle” wands were arrayed in several circular groups, facing inward.

 Fekten led the students in a quick review of the basic footwork he’d been teaching them, then chose a handful of students to face off against the mannequins.

 Rhett Moncrieffe, Damien’s Crown Family friend, was in the first group and performed stunningly.
 As the mannequins surrounding him shot colored balls of light that would burst open and dye whatever they hit in bright colors, Moncrieffe spun and twisted and dodged.

 The mannequins shot faster as time passed, their rhythm more unpredictable.

 Moncrieffe kept going beyond the point that seemed possible, until Sebastien had to wonder how he was even perceiving all the spells coming his way.

-Apparently, Moncrieffe was the star of the first-term dueling team, and had been training for this since he was three.
-He was expected to win trophies, and already had a gathering fanbase among the other students.
+Apparently Moncrieffe was the star of the first-term dueling team, and had been training for this since he was three.
+He was expected to win trophies, and already had a growing fanbase among the other students.

 Damien sidled over to Sebastien.
 “Do you want to bet on how long you can last?”